Super-exponential extinction time of the contact process on random geometric graphs: Contact process on the key subgraph

-We note that the Bernoulli random variables $(Y_a)$ are independent.
-Hence if we say the small box $E_a$ open when $Y_a=1$ and closed otherwise, then we get a site percolation on $[1,\ell]^d$ which stochastically dominates the Bernoulli site percolation on $[1,\ell]^d$ with parameter $p> p^s_c(2)$.
-Then Lemma \ref{lpp} gives that w.h.p. there is an open path of length $c \ell^d \asymp nR^{-d}$.
-On the other hand, in each open box, there is a clique of size $\mu/2 \asymp R^d$ and these cliques in adjacent open boxes are connected.
-Hence, the result follows by taking $c_1$ small enough. \end{proof} \begin{lem} Let $\tau_{\ell,M}$ be the extinction time of the contact process on $C(\ell,M)$ starting from full occupancy.
-Then there exist positive constants $c$ and $K$ independent of $\lambda$, such that if $\lambda M \geq K$, then
+In this section, we study the extinction time and the metastability of the contact process on key subgraphs defined in the previous section. \begin{lem} Let $\tau_{\ell,M}$ be the extinction time of the contact process on $\kC(\ell,M)$ starting from full occupancy.
+Then there exist positive constants $c$ and $K$ independent of $\lambda$, such that if $ \bar{\lambda}M \geq K $, then